-Tune Start begins playing the current song from the beginning when you tune to a music channel using one of the twelve presets, so you can enjoy the complete song.
+The "Tune Start" feature begins playing the current song from the beginning when you tune to a music channel using one of the twelve presets, so you can enjoy the complete song.
 This feature occurs the first time the preset is selected during that current song.
 Tune Start works in the background, so you will not even realize it's on, except that you will miss the experience of joining your favorite song with only a few seconds left to play.
-To make your selection, press the "Tune Start" button on the touchscreen, select "On" or "Off."

-• Channel Skip
+Channel Skip List of Channels

 SiriusXM can be programmed to designate a group of channels that are the most desirable to listen to or to exclude undesirable channels while scanning.
-To make your selection, press the "Channel Skip" button on the touchscreen, select the channels you would like to skip followed by pressing the back arrow button on the touchscreen.
+This feature allows you to select the channels you would like to skip.